We're celebrating the Year of New Voices with the publication of "Tell Me More: Encouraging and Developing the Voices of English Learners."

 Connections participants keep the books they read; incarcerated parents send them home to their children along with a recording of their personal reading.
 Each four-week series is organized around a theme such as “Planting the Earth,” “Home in New England,” “Picturing America’s Stories,” “Journeys,” “Give Me Liberty,” “A Day’s Work,” and “A Sense of Place.”
-In addition to book discussions, Connections offers an annual celebration of family literacy including poetry readings, folktale festivals and author talks from luminaries such as Lois Lowry in 2014, and Tomie dePaola in 2015.
+In addition to book discussions, Connections offers an annual celebration of family literacy including poetry readings, folktale festivals and author talks from luminaries such as Lois Lowry in 2014, Tomie dePaola in 2015, and Juan Felipe Herrera in 2018.

 "Connections is an example of New Hampshire Humanities